 The Sisters of Charity of St. Augustine stated that patients would be received regardless of religious belief and that those unable to pay would have their care paid for by the city.

 Mother Augustine, a woman of refinement and strength of character, who possessed unusual executive ability, was the first superior of the hospital.
 She and seven Sisters took up their duties on October 5, 1865.
 Their practice of always aiding the sick and suffering regardless of creed, race or ability to pay has continued throughout the next century and a half.

-Today, St. Vincent Charity Medical Center is Cleveland’s faith-based, high-quality healthcare provider.
+Today, St. Vincent Charity Medical Center is Cleveland’s faith-based, high-quality health care provider.
 As a teaching hospital, it is home to the renowned Spine and Orthopedic Institute, the Center for Bariatric Surgery as well as complete services in cardiovascular, emergency medicine, primary care, behavioral health, occupational health and addiction medicine in a setting that is as caring and comfortable as home.

 Everyone at St. Vincent Charity Medical Center is devoted to the mission to treat every patient with clinical excellence and compassionate care.
 Because we are all caregivers.

-Learn more about Physician and Hospital Leadership
+Learn more about Community Health Center Leadership

 Learn more about Quality & Patient Safety